-Because of our animal (ego) persona we are poorly equipped to rise to a state of perfection in our physical lives.
-There are a million reasons why this is the case, all very obvious, but some examples are worth mentioning.
+Our animal (ego) persona makes us poorly equipped to rise to a state of perfection in our physical lives.
+There are a million reasons why this is the case.
+All of them very obvious, but some examples are worth mentioning.
 We exist in a physical space with natural conditions (weather, geology) for which we must adapt.
 Adding more or less clothing for hot or cold conditions.
 Adapting to drought or tectonic or geologic conditions causing sudden disasters (flooding, avalanches, mud-slides, earthquakes, etc.).
 We are animal with genetic drive to procreate (although our intellect is overriding that genetic drive these days) and therefore there are the social relationships of couples and children that create all sorts of challenges for our animal intellect.
 There are all the social/cultural issues that affect how we handle ourselves on a day-to-day basis.
-In a work environment, community setting, and economic situations.
+In our work environments, community setting, and economic situations.

 This is the case throughout history.
 We find a great leader and measure our leadership skills against theirs.
-Or a great athlete with superior skills and we wish to be at least that good.
+Or a great athlete with superior skills and we strive to be at least that good.
 If we achieve that level we are looking to the next best (ours or someone else) to be.
-Great (ideal) people are always attempting to out perform the current standard; and this is as it should be.
-This is the message that the ancients were constantly describing.
-(Buddhism is slightly different, but the individual is encouraged to strive for Enlightenment, which is the highest state of spiritual consciousness; the standard that was established by Gautama Buddha and the practice of the Middle Way.
-It is difficult to get higher than the highest!)
+Great (ideal) people are always attempting to out perform the current standard.
+And, isn’t that as it should be?
+There is the message that the ancients were constantly describing.
+(Buddhism is slightly different, it encourages followers to strive for Enlightenment.
+The highest state of spiritual consciousness for Buddhist.
+A standard established by Gautama Buddha.
+Certainly it is difficult to get higher than the highest!

-We are supposed to be smart, knowledgeable about ourselves and realize that we are set in a social system of other intellects with each of us capable of assessing our own condition and performance against others.
-We are unique in this way, there is not another species that performs in this fashion.
-This is part of the difference that makes us human.
+Being knowledgeable about ourselves is certainly our purpose.
+Realizing that we are set in a social system of other intellects with each of us capable of assessing our own condition and performance against others.
+We are unique in this way.
+There is not another species that performs in this fashion.
+This is what makes us human.
 We can, first of all, possess a vision of an “ideal individual” and then with every ounce of our being attempt to live up to that standard.
 No other animal on earth has that potential.
 The ancients were encouraging us to do just that.
 Daily strive for perfection…